I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 |---|---|---|

-The key is explicitly including keywords like "as of June 2026 or later" and "the latest" that indicate grounding is needed.
-While the Prefill Router itself can only judge from the text before the call, prompts carrying these keywords have feature values indicating "text that requires Google search grounding," so they work as signals that indirectly make the MLP more likely to select Gemini.
+The key is explicitly including grounding-required keywords like "as of June 2026 or later" and "the latest."
+While the Prefill Router can only make decisions based on the pre-call text, prompts carrying these keywords have characteristics of "text requiring Google Search grounding," which serves as a signal that indirectly nudges the MLP toward selecting Gemini.
 The actual grounding then runs on the Gemini side once it's called.

 Sampling the 100 Public Dataset Questions

-For bias avoidance, 100 questions are sampled from a combination of MMLU 30 + HumanEval 15 + GSM8K 15 + DollyJA 40.
-They are deterministically extracted (with fixed seed) from a pre-built pool of 300 questions, ensuring reproducibility.
+For bias avoidance, I sampled 100 questions from a combination of MMLU 30 + HumanEval 15 + GSM8K 15 + DollyJA 40.
+These were deterministically extracted (with a fixed seed) from a pre-built pool of 300 questions, making the process reproducible.

 Running the Training Pipeline